wooorm/dictionaries/readme.md

 ## Installation

-See each of the below packages for installation guidelines, they’re all the same! :smile:
+See each of the below packages for installation guidelines.

 ## Table of Dictionaries